plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 print(f"Metamer category: {get_category(met.metamer)}")
 ```

-In this notebook, we have demonstrated how to use deep neural networks from external models zoos with  {class}`plenoptic.models.DeepNetFeatures`, and shown how to generate metamers for several intermediate layers.
+In this notebook, we have demonstrated how to use deep neural networks from external models zoos with  {class}`plenoptic.models.DeepNetFeatures`, and shown how to generate metamers for an intermediate layer.